 7. Selman Marrakech

 At the elegant Selman Marrakech, guests can expect to encounter warm hospitality and endless luxury.
 However, it is the unique presence of Arabian thoroughbred horses, wandering through the gardens, which make the Selman Marrakech magnificent.
 First introduced to Morrocco in the 7th century, the Arabian thoroughbreds are renowned as a distinguished, coveted horse breed.
 Guests may visit the stables or ride through the grounds on these award-winning beauties.
 Designed by Jaques Garcia, Selman Marrakech has 55 rooms and suites and 5 private villas.
 Spend your nights at the mystical purple lounge Bar Selman, where pendant lights and electro-lounge jazz create a baroque atmosphere.
 For authentic Moroccan cuisine, make your way to Assyl.
 This ornate restaurant decorated with gold leaf and carved wood transports guests to an Ottoman palace.
-Finally, La Pavillon provides a sunlit setting to enjoy fresh, flavoursome dishes and watch horses frolic through the paddocks.
+Finally, La Pavillon provides a sunlit setting to enjoy fresh, flavorsome dishes and watch horses frolic through the paddocks.

 8. Royal Mansour

-Throughout history, Morocco has imprinted its culture and craftsmanship on North Africa, Spain and Portugal.
+Throughout history, Morocco has imprinted its culture and craftsmanship on North Africa, Spain, and Portugal.
 In the Spanish city of Granada, the Moors created the exquisite, intricate Alhambra Palace.
 It is from this wonder that the Royal Mansour draws its inspiration.
 Encapsulating the essence of Morocco, the palatial hotel features lace-embedded plaster, as well as carvings upon the walls, floors and even the ceiling.
-In the labyrinthine gardens, palm trees, citruses and other exotic flora and fauna form perfect symmetry.
-The lifegiving presence of water is given a spotlight in the numerous ponds, waterfalls and fountains.
+In the labyrinthine gardens, palm trees, citruses, and other exotic flora and fauna form perfect symmetry.
+The lifegiving presence of water is given a spotlight in the numerous ponds, waterfalls, and fountains.
 During their stay, guests may take part in a range of unforgettable experiences.
 These include hot air ballooning, a dinner in the desert and a Hamman treatment in the spa.
 Finally, for those seeking adventure, fly across the Atlas mountains in a helicopter, ride a camel and more with a Sahara Desert excursion.

 9. Four Seasons

 Located next to an ancient medina, the Four Seasons resort is a luxurious sanctuary.
 While exploring the gardens or bathing in the pools, guests are enveloped by the sweet scents of Jasmine and Rose.
-With 139 rooms, a 24-hour concierge, Kids Club and host of activities, the Four Seasons provides a tailor-made experience.
+With 139 rooms, a 24-hour concierge, Kids Club and a host of activities, the Four Seasons provide a tailor-made experience.
 Select a spacious room overlooking the Atlas mountains or opt for a pavilion suite with a private pool.
-For those travelling on business, the hotel also features stunning Riad style conference facilities.
+For those traveling on business, the hotel also features stunning Riad style conference facilities.
 When you’re ready to explore Marrakech’s charm, venture into the desert for camel riding, dining under the stars or playing golf amongst the dunes.
 Then, pump up the adrenaline at the Atlas Mountains with canyon ziplining, mountain scootering or horseback riding.
-Finally, at sunset, make your way to the nearby Jemaa El Fna to witness the musicians, fortune tellers and snake charmers weave their magic.
+Finally, at sunset, make your way to the nearby Jemaa El Fna to witness the musicians, fortune tellers, and snake charmers weave their magic.

 10. Fairmont Royal Palm